How to Write ChatGPT Prompts That Actually Work (2026)

 Table of Contents

-My Biggest Mistake With ChatGPT Prompts
+My Biggest Mistake When Learning How to Write ChatGPT Prompts

 I used to write prompts like this: